 With the Libreboot firmware, you have far greater security and stability than with standard, proprietary boot firmware (BIOS/UEFI).
 The Linux and BSD kernels are both able to run on the bare metal, including on x86, so there’s no need for bloatware such as UEFI!
 Advanced features like encrypted /boot (GNU+Linux only), signed kernels and more are available.
 You can learn more on the Libreboot website.
 See: https://libreboot.org/docs/

-You can also find information on the coreboot website, to learn about any topic pertaining to the firmware.
+You can also find information on the coreboot website, to learn about any topic pertaining to the firmware that Libreboot provides based off of it.
 See: https://doc.coreboot.org/

 Why is Free Software important?